-My step-father is now the ripe old age of 60(!) and was pushed into early retirement through a job loss.
+My step-father is now the ripe old age of 64 and was pushed into early retirement through a job loss about five years ago.
 Thankfully he was a union worker who put in more than enough time to collect a small pension, but with my younger sister still in her teens, that money can only go so far.
 Teenage girls are wallet vampires.
-I know, I used to be one.
+I know because I used to be one.

-I’ve thought about ways to save my mom and step-dad money without making them change their habits.
-Well, at first I tried to get them to change their habits, but I gave up because they’re pretty stubborn SOB’s and they pretty much cursed me out.
+I’ve thought about ways to save my mom and step-dad money without making them change their habits entirely.
+I do have to admit that at first, I tried to get them to change their life habits, but I gave up because they’re pretty stubborn SOB’s and they pretty much cursed me out.

 While I was at my mom’s scoring free dinner one day, I rifled through their mail and found the AARP magazine.
 Jackpot!
 While my parents think that they’re way too young and sexy to be getting the magazine I spied deals and steals galore.
 This sent me down the rabbit hole of finding as many deals as possible for senior citizens.
 Are you thinking that they’re just going to save nickels and dimes?
 Boy, are you wrong.